ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Sisseton Wahpeton College offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.
+Sisseton-Wahpeton College offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Does Sisseton Wahpeton College Offer Tuition Waivers?
+Sisseton Wahpeton College Tuition Waivers

-Schools sometimes waiver tuition for certain groups, to make attending more affordable.
-Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
+Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
 Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.

 Sisseton Wahpeton College has some full or partial tuition waivers available for: - Minority Students - Employees or Children of Employees - X - X